 Welcoming families to class

-High fives, hugs and handshakes will be avoided.
-Instead class leaders may wave a ‘Hello’ to families.
+High fives, hugs and handshakes will be avoided as far as possible.
+Instead, class leaders may wave a ‘Hello’ to families.

 Adaptations to activities which involve physical contact between children or participants

-These will be temporarily adapted to minimise physical contact
+If required, some activities may be temporarily adapted to minimise physical contact.

-Adaptations to the layout of Baby Sensory and Toddler Sense classes will be taken as required with consideration to the social distancing guidelines and requirements which are required at the time.
+Adaptations to the layout of Baby Sensory and Toddler Sense classes may be taken as required with consideration to the social distancing guidelines and requirements which are required at the time.

 These adaptations will be temporary in nature in order to comply with guidelines in force and applicable during the COVID-19 pandemic and recovery phase.